R1c4rdCo5t4/AdventOfCode/README.md

 <br><br>

 ## Overview

-Note: To run the algorithms, you must put your puzzle input it in each ```dayxx``` directory accordingly, since the AoC creator prefers that puzzle inputs don't be shared.
 | Day | Name                                                           | Stars |
 | --- | -------------------------------------------------------------- | ----- |
 | 01  | [Calorie Counting](https://adventofcode.com/2022/day/1)        | ⭐⭐    |